ha-minh-vuong/VGJSONHandle/README.md

 License - MIT
 ---------------------

 VGJSONHandle is available under the MIT license.
-See LICENSE for more info.
+See the LICENSE file for more info.